cseswapon/html-css-cu-assignment-3/README.md

 ## Features
 - Responsive design that adapts to different screen sizes.
 - Simple navigation menu for easy access to each page.
-- Content sections divided into left and right areas.
+- Content sections are divided into left and right areas.
-- Member page displaying a grid of member cards.
+- The member page displays a grid of member cards.

 ## Technologies Used
 - HTML5